Build a site

 14. On the ribbon, click Save.

-You've finished your initiative.
+You've finished your site.
 Now it's time to share it so others can view it.

 15. On the ribbon, click the Groups with access can see this Hub Site Application button.